 Contributed by Ellen E. Hoeppner and Robert N. Dare of Clark Hill.

-Join us for the “Terminating Employees for Off-Duty Conduct” webinar on December 14, 2017 with Ellen and Robert.
+View the on-demand webinar “Terminating Employees for Off-Duty Conduct” with Ellen and Robert.